UppiliSrinivas/Interview_Preparation/Javascript/Readme.md

 ## 6. Promises & Async/Await

 ### Q19: What is a Promise?
-**A:** A Promise represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+**A:** A Promise is an object that represents the eventual completion or failure of an asynchronous operation and its resulting value.

+### Before Promises (Using Callbacks)

+Before Promises were introduced, JavaScript handled asynchronous operations using **callbacks**.
+While callbacks worked, they introduced several problems as applications grew in complexity:

+- Callback Hell (Pyramid of Doom)

+- Hard-to-Read Code

+- Difficult Error Handling
+---

+### How Promises Solve These Problems

+Promises were introduced to provide a cleaner and more structured way to handle asynchronous code:

+- Better Readability
+  Linear, predictable flow that is easier to understand and maintain.

+- Chainable Syntax
+  `.then()` allows chaining multiple async operations without deep nesting.

+- Centralized Error Handling
+  A single `.catch()` can handle errors from the entire promise chain.

+---

+### Summary

+Callbacks were functional but problematic at scale.
+Promises brought structure, clarity, and reliability to asynchronous JavaScript, laying the foundation for modern patterns like **async/await**.

 ```javascript
 const promise = new Promise((resolve, reject) => {